Jean Toomer: Early life

 Toomer's father soon abandoned his wife and his young son, returning to Georgia seeking to obtain a portion of his late second wife's estate.
 Nina divorced him and took back her maiden name of Pinchback; she and her son returned to live with her parents in Washington D.C.
-Angered by her husband's abandonment, Nina's father insisted they use another name for her son and started calling him Eugene, after the boy's godfather.
+Angered by her husband's abandonment, Nina's father insisted that they use another name for her son and started calling him Eugene, after the boy's godfather.
 He received a variety of nicknames by various family members.
-Toomer would see his father only once more in 1897 before Nathan Sr.'s death in 1906.
+Toomer would see his father only once more, in 1897, before Nathan Sr.'s death in 1906.

-As a child in Washington D.C., Toomer attended segregated Black schools.
-After his mother remarried, they moved to suburban New Rochelle, New York and the youth began to attend an all-white school.
-After his mother's death in 1909, when he was 15, Toomer returned to D.C. to live with his maternal grandparents.
-He graduated from the M Street High School, a prestigious academic Black high school in the city with a national reputation.
+As a child in Washington D.C., Toomer attended segregated black schools.
+After his mother remarried, they moved to suburban New Rochelle, New York, and the youth began to attend an all-white school.
+Toomer returned to D.C. after his mother's death in 1909, when he was 15, and he lived with his maternal grandparents.
+He graduated from the M Street High School, a prestigious academic black high school in the city with a national reputation.

+Toomer was enumerated as "Eugene P." Toomer on the 1900 U.S. Census, living with his mother in the household of his grandparents, Pinkney and Nina E. Pinchback.
+Everyone in the household was recorded as black.
+Eugene lived with his grandparents in 1910 as well, at which time his race was recorded as mulatto.
+When he registered for the World War I draft in 1917, he styled his name Eugene Pinchback Toomer, and he was identified as black by the draft board.
+"Jean" Toomer lived in Manhattan, New York, in 1920 and 1930, and his race was recorded as white by the census enumerators.
+"Nathan" is also recorded as white on the 1940 U.S. Census.
+When "Jean" registered for the World War II draft in 1942, he was identified as Negro.
+"Nathan" Toomer's 1967 death certificate also records his race as white.

 Education

-Between 1914 and 1917, Jean attended six institutions of higher education (the University of Wisconsin, the Massachusetts College of Agriculture, the American College of Physical Training in Chicago, the University of Chicago, New York University, and the City College of New York) studying agriculture, fitness, biology, sociology, and history, but he never completed a degree.
-His wide readings among prominent contemporary poets and writers, and the lectures he attended during his college years, shaped the direction of his writing.
+Between 1914 and 1917, Jean attended six institutions of higher education (the University of Wisconsin, the Massachusetts College of Agriculture, the American College of Physical Training in Chicago, the University of Chicago, New York University, and the City College of New York), studying agriculture, fitness, biology, sociology, and history, but he never completed a degree.
+His wide readings among prominent contemporary poets and writers, and the lectures that he attended during his college years, shaped the direction of his writing.